SJIANG Dr. Sunny Jiang

 Ph.D.
 Student

-Katherine Brenner is a second-year Ph.D. student under Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
+Katherine Brenner is a third-year Ph.D. student under Professor Sunny Jiang in the Department of Civil and Environmental Engineering at UCI.
 During her undergraduate studies at UCLA, she was involved with the COVID-19 wastewater project, Natural & Working Lands California Air Resource Board Health Scenario Tool, and the Mahendra environmental engineering lab.
 Her interests include researching how microorganisms can be used to create bioremediation techniques to improve water quality.
 She is specifically interested in utilizing her public health background to address environmental engineering multifaceted problems, with an emphasis on improving health outcomes.

 Jacquelynn Nguyen